India delays decision on iron ore licence for POSCO's $12 bln plant

-BRIEF-Transport Corporation of India says TCI Seaways adds vessel in west coast of India

-* Says TCI Seaways adds vessel in west coast of India Source text for Eikon: Further company coverage:

-BHUBANESWAR, India Oct 18 India's federal government has again delayed a decision on permitting POSCO to mine iron ore, seeking more clarifications from Odisha state where the South Korean company has waited nine years to set up a $12 billion steel plant.
+BHUBANESWAR India The government has again delayed a decision on permitting POSCO to mine iron ore, seeking more clarifications from Odisha where the South Korean company has waited nine years to set up a $12 billion steel plant.

 Former Prime Minister Manmohan Singh said in January POSCO's request for a mining licence - the final regulatory hurdle for the project which would be the biggest foreign direct investment in India - was at an "advanced stage of processing".